Whale Watching in Sydney: A Comprehensive Guide

 The boat is not overcrowded with plenty of choice of seating

 You depart from the Eastern Pontoon, Circular Quay, and head out through Sydney Heads learning about whales and their behaviour along the way.
-The vessel the “Jerry Bailey” can carry 180 pax with the number limited to 95 pax on whale watching tours to ensure everyone has a good vantage point.
+The vessel the “Jerry Bailey” can carry 180 pax with the number limited to 95 pax on these tours to ensure everyone has a good vantage point.
 Fully qualified crew on board.

-If you are looking for a more extended cruise, I would highly recommend this one.
+If you are looking for a more extended tour, I would highly recommend this one.
 This trip is a high-quality experience and one that I thoroughly enjoyed last year, even though it is on an older boat.

 Whale watching spots in Sydney